fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ServiceBus/v0.0.2/New-AzureRmServiceBusTopic.md

 ```

 ### -MaxSizeInMegabytes
-MaxSizeInMegabytes - the maximum size of the queue in megabytes, which is the size of memory allocated for the queue.
+The maximum size of the topic in megabytes, which is the size of memory allocated for the topic.

 ```yaml
 Type: Int64